ITA-parking/parking/README.md

 # Parking-service
 - Parking service for parking tickets project
-- Provides ability to create new parking sessions, mange parking time
+- Provides ability to create new parking sessions, mange parking time and add new vehicles